rancher/runc-cve/README.md

 ## Installing

 To install, find the runc for you docker version, for example Docker 17.06.2 for amd64 will be runc-v17.06.2-amd64.
+For Linux 3.x kernels use the binaries that end with **no-memfd_create**.
 Then replace the docker-runc on your host with the patched one.

 ```bash
 # Figure out where your docker-runc is, typically in /usr/bin/docker-runc